 E. Swearing in of elected officials.
-The swearing in of the successful candidates for elective office shall be August 14 of the election year. \$ 52.
+The swearing in of the successful candidates for elective office shall be August 14 of the election year.

+♦ 52.
 Electioneering.

 No person shall be allowed to electioneer inside any precinct or within three hundred (300) feet outside of the entrance to any precinct while an election is in authorized progress, nor shall any person or persons, except precinct officials and other persons authorized by law, be allowed to approach the ballot box while an election is in progress.
 Prohibited activities within the prescribed area by a candidate or other persons on election day which might reasonably be construed as electioneering shall include the following: wearing any article of clothing with any candidate's name or office on it or holding any article with any candidate's name or office on it; or distribution or display of any written materials, campaign literature or campaign items of any kind or nature within the prescribed area, other than that provided by the Election Commission.
-Persons engaging in electioneering shall be subject to removal by local law enforcement and/or the Cherokee Nation Marshal Service at the request of the appropriate official precinct inspector.
-The Election Commission shall promulgate regulations governing electioneering. ♦ 53.
-Watchers.
+Persons engaging in electioneering shall be subject to removal by the Cherokee Nation Marshall Service at the request of the precinct inspector.
+The Election Commission shall promulgate regulations governing electioneering.

+♦ 53 Watchers

 A. Primary Election.
 Candidates in a primary election for the office of the Principal Chief, Deputy Principal Chief, and each candidate for the Council may submit up to four names as their designated watchers at each precinct within a time to be prescribed by the Election Commission.
 B. Runoff Election.
-In the event of a runoff election, candidates in the runoff election may submit up to four names as their designated watchers at each precinct within a time to four names as their designated watchers at each precinct within five (5) working days from date of certification of results of the primary election;
+In the event of a runoff election, candidates in the runoff election may submit up to four names as their designated watchers at each precinct within five (5) working days from date of certification of results of the primary election; provided that a person who served as a watcher in the primary may not serve as a watcher in the runoff election.

 C. Selection of Watchers.
-No candidate for any election elective office in the Cherokee Nation shall be a watcher.
+No candidate for any election office in the Cherokee Nation shall be a watcher.
 The selection of the watchers and their designated precincts shall be by random drawing of names submitted by candidates for each respective district to be assigned within those districts.
-The Election Commission may invite watchers for any precincts in any elections.
 The Election Commission shall have the sole authority to determine the number of watchers in any given precinct.
-A selection of five absentee watchers and two alternate watchers shall be made for each day that absentee declarations are examined prior to election day and for election day.
+A selection of five absentee watchers and two alternate watchers shall be made for each day that absentee affidavits are examined prior to election day and for election day.
 No person shall serve as an absentee watcher for more than one day.
-The selection of absentee watchers and alternates shall be by random drawing of five names from the balance of names submitted by the candidates pursuant to Sub-sections A and B of this

-Section until the names of five watchers and two alternate watchers have been drawn.
+The selection of absentee watchers and alternates shall be by random drawing of five names from the balance of names submitted by the candidates pursuant to Sub-sections A and B of this Section until the names of five watchers and two alternate watchers have been drawn.

 D. Duties of Watchers.
 Watchers shall be entitled to observe the ballot box, including a counting device and all printouts from the counting device, before the precincts are opened, during voting, and after the precincts are closed.
 Watchers may be commissioned to observe counting device testing and to accompany personnel assigned to repair or maintain machines during the period of the election.
 In such case, the watchers shall be limited to observing the repair or maintenance work being performed and making a written record of such work.
-ARTICLE 2, VOTING GENERALLY